gabrielghost/Location_API/readme.md

 Steps to get it running:

-1. Npm i in this direcotry to load all the dependencies
+1. `npm i` in this direcotry to load all the dependencies

-2. npm start to get the server running
+2. `npm start` to get the server running

 3. To upload data and simulate the client passing JSON data to the api, we can use a REST client like Insomnia or Postman to make a POST request to the following URL: